akash-network/community/wg-gpu/GPU-AI-Incentivized-Testnet.md

 ### Task Type 4: AI Model Deployment Task (Intermediate)

 - Participants would pick models from the [models google sheet](https://docs.google.com/spreadsheets/d/1szqG16JMhodaKWX7YkT_gLeocgfiglssIsw5Xy-653Q/edit#gid=598527902).
-- For each model, they would attempt to deploy on any/ all available providers and record whether they succeeded or not
+- For each model, they would attempt to deploy on any/ all available providers and record whether they succeeded or not.
 - Participants may use any preferred client (Akash Console, Cloudmos or Akash CLI) to complete the task.
 - Participants are encouraged to share their deployments on Twitter and YouTube and a limited number will receive an incentive as called out in Tasks 5 & 6 below.
 - **Timeline**: Participants will have 1 week to complete the task, in order to be eligible to receive reward, with rewards highest for those completing it on the first day of the week.